isomerpages/gb-assist/pages/solutionrepo/solution1479.md

 N.A. for non-SMEs

 #### Things to Note
+- Rotational or idle speed of at least 3200 rpm
+- Outer belt diameter of at least 110 mm
+- Training costs to be supported
+- Additional bristle brushes (carbon steel or stainless steel) can be supported.
+- Maintenance costs not supported

 Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information